-Currently, the cheapest flights between Tucson and San Antonio are if you leave on June 17 and return from Texas on June 19.
-American Airlines currently has roundtrip, nonstop tickets for $302.
+Currently, the cheapest flights between Tucson and San Antonio are if you leave on Jan.
+31 and return from Texas on Feb.
+4. American Airlines currently has tickets for $257, roundtrip.

-American Airlines also has tickets at that price point in July.
-If you fly out of Tucson on July 10 and return from San Antonio on July 14, American Airlines can get you there and back for $302 roundtrip.
+There are also deals to be had in November.
+If you fly out of Tucson on Nov.
+20 and return from San Antonio on Nov.
+23, American Airlines can get you there and back for $318 roundtrip.

 Top San Antonio hotels

-To plan your stay, here are two of San Antonio’s top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.
+Regarding where to stay, here are some of San Antonio's top-rated hotels, according to Skyscanner, that we selected based on price, proximity to things to do and customer satisfaction.

 The Grand Hyatt San Antonio (600 E. Market St.)